Mushy/sweepstakes-eurovison-2021/README.md

 This feature works much the same as Step Assign with the major difference being it is not automatic stepping, you need to click the button again to assign the next artist.

 ### Clear Sweeps
 Simply removes any assigning that has been done already and allows you to go from fresh.
 Clearing the sweepstakes will also randomise the countries again.
+Please note that this will *not* stop a step assign if it has been fired, you will need to refresh the page for that.

 ## Todo
 If I ever get time / inclination to go back...